BeID-lab/eIDClientCore/README.md

 # Welcome

-All relevant information about the eIDCoreClient can be found at: http://sar.informatik.hu-berlin.de/BeID-lab/eIDClientCore
+All relevant information about the eIDClientCore can be found at: http://sar.informatik.hu-berlin.de/BeID-lab/eIDClientCore

 Warning: This is just proof-of-concept code and should _NOT_ be used in